 Tania Battista’s relationship with Flat Rock Playhouse began in 1997 as an Apprentice.
 For the following 15 years she wore many hats from performing in Main Stage performances, working as a backstage dresser, and teaching hundreds of kids in a variety of classes.
 She became the Director of Elementary Education and special events not long after the Education Building opened its doors.
 She continued to teach, direct, organize parades and special events and perform until 2014.
 She returned in 2019 to teach for Studio 52.
 Tania has a passion for working with kids and finds their playful spirits, enthusiasm, and innocent perspective on life quite infectious.

-Matthew Glover is a Director, Choreographer, Music Director, and the Artistic Associate for Flat Rock Playhouse.
+Matthew Glover (Artistic Associate) is a Director, Choreographer, and Music Director.
 He became a Vagabond at age 11, performing in The Sound of Music and The Will Rogers Follies.
 From there, Matthew continued taking classes at FRP’s YouTheatre as well as performing in many other productions at The Rock.
 He received a BFA in Musical Theatre from Elon University and traveled the world performing in national tours, at regional theaters, on cruise ships, and at theme parks.
 As a director and choreographer, Matthew’s work has been featured on stages across the country, including FRP's recent productions of South Pacific, FRP Christmas, Aladdin, and The Little Mermaid.
 Matthew served as the Director of Dance at Burton, a performing arts high school in Virginia, taught as a music director and choreographer at Mill Mountain Theatre Conservatory, choreographed at Washington and Lee College, and has been a guest instructor for numerous dance companies and competitions.
 Matthew is grateful to be a part of the artistic community that first sparked his love of theatre and excited to give back to the next generation of artists at Studio 52.

 Lauren Rogers Hopkins received her B.F.A in Music Theatre from Elon University.
 Originally from Hendersonville, NC, she grew up at Flat Rock Playhouse in the YouTheatre program and later worked for the theatre as an educator, choreographer, and the summer Apprentice director.
 In New York, Lauren was the tap assistant to Germaine Salsberg at Broadway Dance Center and Steps on Broadway and performed with Germaine’s tap group, Les Femmes, around NYC.
 For the past five years, Lauren was the studio director, performance program director, tap coordinator, and tap choreographer for Bluffton School of dance in Bluffton, SC.
 Her choreography won Entertainment Awards & Critics Choice Awards at Onstage New York, and she was nominated for the MTA Choreography Showcase at LA Dance Magic.
 As a performer, Lauren is a member of the Actor's Equity Association.
 Some of her favorite credits include Jennyanydots in Cats, Sarah in Seven Brides for Seven Brothers, Tammy in Hairspray and Silly Girl in Disney’s Beauty and The Beast.
 Lauren is currently a Professor of Dance at Converse College, leading classes in Beginning & Intermediate Tap, Musical Theatre Dance I & II, and Beginning Jazz, among others.
 She also directs and choreographs for the Dance Concert and is the resident choreographer for the Department of Theatre & Dance.
 She is so excited to be back at one of her most favorite places on earth, doing what she loves the most!